 Caleb Maupin is a widely acclaimed speaker, writer, journalist, and political analyst.
 He has traveled extensively in the Middle East and in Latin America.
 He was involved with the Occupy Wall Street movement from its early planning stages, and has been involved many struggles for social justice.
-He is an outspoken advocate of international friendship and cooperation, as well 21st Century Socialism.
+He is an outspoken advocate of international friendship and cooperation, as well as 21st Century Socialism.
 He doesn’t shy away from the word “Communism” when explaining his political views, and advocates that the USA move toward some form of “socialism with American characteristics” rooted in the democratic and egalitarian traditions often found in American history.
-He argues that the present crisis can only be abetted with an “American Rebirth” in which the radicalism and community centered values of the country are re-established and strengthened.
+He argues that the present crisis can only be abetted with an “American Rebirth” in which the radicalism and community-centered values of the country are re-established and strengthened.

 Speaker & Writer

 Caleb's speaking & writing career was built on the foundation of political activism.
 He has stood his ground on issues of economic justice, and is committed to building a new America for working families.

 Caleb took his first steps into activism as a fourth grader, walking the picket lines with his mother and other Stark County Librarians who went on strike for better conditions in Canton, Ohio.